 The Oil for Development programme in Lebanon

-Key achievements 2015
+Key achievements of programme activities

-Legal and regulatory framework
+Enhanced legal and regulatory framework

-Transparency and accountability
+Increased transparency and accountability

 - A delegation of parliamentarians took part in a study trip to Norway to increase their knowledge and understanding of the petroleum sector and the role of parliament as an oversight and control body.

 - A town hall meeting was held in Beirut in September 2019 to inform a broader civil society on the EITI process and encourage the Civil Society Organisations (CSOs) to elect their representatives to the Multi Stakeholder Group.
 More work is needed in order to strengthen the capacity of the CSOs in the petroleum sector and enable them to hold the Government to account.